 Great Lakes Christian College makes available several grants and scholarships to students who demonstrate special ability and/or who show financial need.
 All students who wish to apply for scholarships must also apply and be accepted for admission.
-The student must also complete a FAFSA (see section on PELL GRANTS).
-Scholarship Applications can be obtained from the Office of Admissions.

 Scholarships are granted to students who are in good standing with the College.
 Any returning student for the Fall Semester with a probationary status is ineligible for the following GLCC scholarships.